 Crime in Bahrain

 The crime rate in Bahrain is low and unlikely to impact expats.
 Crimes are generally petty in nature and include opportunistic theft, burglary and pickpocketing.
-Precautions, such as avoiding travel at night in lower-income areas and securing valuables, will lower the risk of being targeted.
+Basic precautions, such as avoiding travel at night in unsafe areas and securing valuables, will lower the risk of being targeted.
 Expats should use their common sense and be vigilant.

 Terrorism in Bahrain

 Bahrain has not been affected by terrorism to the same degree as some of its neighbours in recent years.
-Nonetheless, the country is occasionally affected by low-level and relatively unsophisticated incendiary attacks.
-These typically occur during demonstrations or periods of civil unrest and are used against the police services.
-That said, the Bahraini government has put counterterrorism measures in place should such an event occur.
+Nonetheless, the country is occasionally the target of low-level and relatively unsophisticated incendiary attacks.
+These typically occur during demonstrations or periods of civil unrest and are used against the police and other security services.

 Road safety in Bahrain

-Expats are advised not to drive, but rather hire a local driver who is more familiar with Bahraini road behaviour.
-Expats who do opt to drive should do so defensively and with caution, particularly on major highways and at high-risk times.
+It's common among expats to hire a local driver as this tends to be a safer way to travel than driving themselves.
+Expats who do opt to drive should do so defensively and with caution, particularly on major highways and during times of reduced visibility.

 ►To learn about the standard of medical treatment in the archipelago, read Healthcare in Bahrain